ianlcurtis/github-copilotwith/README.md

 Example prompt to give a high level description of what a project does.
 ```
 Can you explain what this project does?
+Start with a high-level summary of the codebase, then break the project down into logical areas and provide a thorough explanation of each, and how they interact.
+The explanation should be written in a way that it can be understood by a person joining the team that is unfamiliar with the code.
 ```

 Example prompt to give a description of a specific file e.g. an API controller.